Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 #### Controller

 A controller represents an area with functions which are called [actions](#action).
-In Zikula 1.3.x a controller is identified with the `type` parameter.
-Zikula 1.4.x uses Symfony routing instead.
+Zikula uses Symfony routing for that.
 Note that [entities](#entity) act similarly as they contain actions, too.

 The following controller types are available: